 2. Cotton Shirts

-Cotton also contains proteins, so cotton shirts are susceptible to pit stains.
+Cotton also contains proteins, so cotton shirts are susceptible to sweat stains.
 (Read on to learn how to prevent pit stains by choosing the right fabrics.)
 Cotton also absorbs moisture, so it’s not an ideal fabric for heavy sweaters.

 3. Your Hamper Habits